This will be the first in a series of posts where I write an in-depth profile of each dental school in the UK.

 I wanted to start with a brief detail of the history since I think it’s really quite interesting.
 Barts and The London is unique in that unlike many dental schools around the world, which are named after the city they’re based in (how original), it has a story to it…

-The Dental School opened at The Royal London in 1911, acquiring the Dental Institute and expanding student numbers during the 1960s.
+The Dental School first opened at The Royal London in 1911 when it was within the Out Patients Department, then, there was a purpose-built Dental Institute opened in 1964.
 But The Royal London had been established well before that date as an institution for medical teaching.
 The Royal London Hospital College was the first school to ever be granted a charter for medical teaching, back in 1785.
 That explains one half of the name.

 The other half of the name describes The Medical College of St Bartholomew’s Hospital, which is the oldest remaining hospital in the United Kingdom (founded way back in 1123).